 A Tradition of Excellence for More than Five Decades

 Since 1961, the CSU has provided an affordable, accessible, and high-quality education to more than 3.4 million graduates throughout California.
 While each campus is unique based on its curricular specialties, location, and campus culture, every CSU is distinguished for the quality of its educational programs.
 All campuses are fully accredited, provide a high-quality broad liberal educational program, and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
 Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.

-- CSU faculty attract nearly $570 million annually in research and education grants, and contracts by federal, state, and regional agencies.
+- In 2015-16, the CSU received $579 million in research and education grants and contracts by federal, state, and regional agencies.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.

 - 1 in every 10 employees in California is a CSU alumnus.